tim-band/geochron-at-home/README.md

 `admin` with password `yOuRsEcReT_01` and `john` with password `yOuRsEcReT_02`.

+### Crowdsourcing

+Users can count random grains from the database by clicking the "Count" button on the dashboard (after they have completed the tutorial).
+The grains are chosen in the following manner:

+- If the user has already saved a partial count, this grain will be chosen.
+- Otherwise, it will choose, at random, one of the grains:
+  - that has images of the correct type (Spontaneous or Induced)
+  - and that does not already have a count from this user (if not guest)
+  - and that has fewer than min_contributor_num non-guest counts
+  - from the highest priority project
+    - that is not "closed"
+    - from the highest priority sample
+      - that is not "completed"

 ### Backup and restore

 Back up the entire database like this: